stanleyjones/stanifesto/source/posts/2016-09-02-tron-legacy-revisited.md

 **Klu Wants a World Without Users**

 The central conflict between Klu and his creator is that the former wants to create the perfect system and the latter becomes infatuated with the Iso's.
 That's honestly not very compelling to begin with and disappears entirely once we remove the Iso's.
 The movie does play with the idea of control versus spontaneity but falls short of making this the reason for Klu's falling out.
-It would make sense that Klu (especially when Flynn falls in love with a Program) perceives Users as the greatest threat to perfection in his system and decides to eject Flynn.
+It would make sense that Klu (especially when Flynn falls in love with a Program) perceives Users as the greatest threat to perfection in his system.

 Additionally, the biggest technology difference between the original Tron in 1982 and this sequel — the rise of the Internet — is conspicuously absent (although Wi-Fi does get a casual mention).
 It would make sense that Klu, feeling that he has fulfilled his duty of creating perfection in the current system, would want to continue his anti-User _jihad_ to other systems.
-Resulting in plunging the world into a pre-computer state.
-Flynn would want to stop this and would choose to keep The Portal closed so Klu couldn't spread.
+As this conquest would result in plunging the real world into a pre-computer state, Flynn prevents it by keeping The Portal closed so Klu can't spread.

 **Give Tron Something to Do**